fmantz/sudoku/README.md

 When I changed this, the version of Scala Native 0.5 was in Beta stage and did not support '.par' arrays but for the first time multithreading (now I use Scala Native Version 0.5.4).
 Again, you can find the results here [./performance/version_1.0-result](./performance/version_1.0-result).

-## Update: Version 1.0.1 (Scala Native started do support multithreading!)
+## Update: Version 1.0.1 (Version updates!)

 Version updates...e.g.
 Scala Native 0.5.6.
-Again, you can find the results here [./performance/version_1.0.1-result](./performance/version_1.0-result).
+Again, you can find the results here [./performance/version_1.0.1-result](./performance/version_1.0.1-result).